mjosaarinen/lwaes_isa/README.md

 *   In hardware implementation the S-Box and its inverse share much f their circuitry.
 For an example of gate-optimized logic for this purpose, see e.g. [Boyar and Peralta](https://eprint.iacr.org/2011/332.pdf).
-*   Other national standard ciphers: If there is support for this type of lightweight AES implementation, we can expand the specificatio to offer support to other national ciphers via very similar instructions, and with a similar size-speed tradeoff.
-    SM4, Aria, Cammellia can actually share some of the circuit with the AES implementation and Kuznyechik also fits in the same mold.
+*   *Other national ciphers*: If there is support for this type of lightweight AES implementation, we can expand the specification to offer support to other national ciphers via very similar instructions, and with a similar size-speed tradeoff.
+At least SM4, Aria, Cammellia can actually share some of the S-Box circuitry and control logic with the AES implementation.
+Kuznyechik also broadly fits in the same mold.
 *   This is a *lightweight* proposal for the RV32/RV64 instruction set; a fast implementation would have more than a single S-Box lookup.
 The main concern here is to resist timing attacks with minimal effort, second is